jianzhi-1/cs262a/sel4.md

 ### What are the main limitations of this paper?

 I think the main limitation is its specificity to the seL4 microkernel, as opposed to a more general microkernel framework.
+Many OSes have been designed without verifiability in mind and I think people might be generally more concerned about verifying existing OSes than building more new ones.
+The success of this is also dependent on the potential of the microkernel framework.

 ### Why did this paper have an impact?